ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The additional properties that you define can be used in numerous ways:

-* As additional **data collection** for community's members, collecting through the test bed information not necessarily linked to the testing that you need for your reporting and follow-up.
+* As additional **data collection** for community's members, collecting through the Test Bed information not necessarily linked to the testing that you need for your reporting and follow-up.
 * To facilitate **test configuration**.
 Any properties you define can be included as variables in test sessions.
 By defining such information at a level higher than conformance statements you can avoid replication of properties that are of a cross-cutting nature
   (e.g. a country code linked to an organisation).
-* As additional **quality control** by restricting certain properties as being editable only by test bed or community administrators.
+* As additional **quality control** by restricting certain properties as being editable only by Test Bed or community administrators.
 Such properties can be considered as flags that you need to set before an organisation can engage in testing.
 * For **data sharing**, allowing you to configure for your users certain information that they will subsequently be able to access.
 * To **facilitate automation** via :ref:`triggers<community__manage_triggers>` or external scripting, by allowing the management of certain properties by external processes that could be used to